TZeys/deejxchanger/README.md

 ## Build your own!

-Building deej is very simple.
+Building deejxchanger is very simple.
 You only need a few relatively cheap parts - it's an excellent starter project (and my first Arduino project, personally).
 Remember that if you need any help or have a question that's not answered here, you can always [join the deej Discord server](https://discord.gg/nf88NJu).

 Build deej for yourself, or as an awesome gift for your gaming buddies!